riken-grp/J-CRe3/README.md

 - `fp_video.mp4`: The egocentric video file.

-- `cam11.mp4`, `cam12.mp4`, `cam13.mp4`, `cam14.mp4`: The 3rd person video files.
+- `cam11.mp4`, `cam12.mp4`, `cam13.mp4`, `cam14.mp4`: The third-person video files.

 - `audio.wav`: The dialogue audio file (stereo).

 - `info.json`: The metadata file containing the scenario ID, the speaker's ID, and the temporal alignment between the utterances and the video frames.

   ```json
   {